-Immediately after submitting the above command (thanks to the & at the end it will run in the background and free the terminal for further action), run ls -alrt a few times and verify that the compressed files reads_1.fastq.gz, ..., reads_5.fastq.gz are being created and are growing in/programs/bin/perlscripts) reads the list of tasks my_tasks and launches the first three simultaneously, on separate CPU cores.
-Once any of these initial three tasks completes freeing up its CPU core, the next task is launched in its place (with two others still running).
-The process continues until all tasks are finished, while the number of CPU cores being utilized never exceeds 3.
-This way, the load is balanced between the three CPU cores.
-A report from the run is saved in the log file my_tasks.log.
-It contains some useful timing information you may want to analyze.
+Immediately after submitting the above command (thanks to the & at the end it will run in the background and free the terminal for further action), run ls -alrt a few times and verify that the compressed files reads_1.fastq.gz, ..., reads_5.fastq.gz are being created and are growing in size.
+First, you should see three such files, then the remaining two.
+While the operation is running, the original (uncompressed) versions of the files will co-exist with the partial compressed ones.
+Once the compression of a file is completed, its original version is deleted.